 Accessible Authentication (WCAG 3.3.8)

-Login forms must support autocomplete and password managers, not demand cognitive tasks.
+accessibleAuth checks that login forms support autocomplete attributes and password managers.
+Authentication must not demand cognitive function tests (WCAG 2.2).

 −5